LeeMorinUCF/Hidden_Comp_Risks/README.md

 There are no labels for the particular infraction.
 The dataset also contains the age and sex of each driver, along with an individual identifier.
 The data are aggregated by sex, age_group, demerit point value and recorded daily.
-Each aggregate observation for a given point value is weighted by the number of drivers in a particular sex:age_group:date:point category.
+Each aggregate observation for a given point value is weighted by the number of drivers in a particular sex:age_group:point category for a particular day.
 It is numerically the same as recording 1 or zero with one observation for each licensed driver every day (except that most would be zeros).